What is Carroll College's campus-wide emergency notification system?

 What steps are taken to ensure the information I submit is secure?

-The contact information submitted for use with the campus-wide emergency notification system is stored locally at Carroll College in a secure web-based file.
+The contact information submitted for use with the campus-wide emergency notification system is stored in Colleague, our college administrative system.
 Access to that data is limited to authorized College staff.
-Your contact information is then transmitted via secure socket layer (SSL) technology to the vendor, IRIS.
+Your contact information is then transmitted via secure socket layer (SSL) technology to the vendor, Regroup.
+This information is not shared with anyone else.

 Will my contact information be sold to telemarketers?